confluentinc/ksql/docs/concepts/upgrades.md

    `CREATE AS SELECT` statement aren't picked up in `valid_purchases`.

 _Schema Evolution_ upgrades have much stricter requirements than _Data Selection_
-upgrades. ksqlDB supports only adding new fields.
-Removing, renaming, or changing the type of any field is invalid.
+upgrades. ksqlDB supports only adding new columns at the end of the schema.
+Removing, renaming, or changing the type of any existing field is invalid.

 ### Stateful data selection